-All tuition and fees from each session are due and payable before a learner may enroll in an additional session.
-Any learner unable to make payment in full before that time (including those learners whose financial aid is not in place) must set up a payment plan.
-Learners who have not paid their charges in full or made arrangements for payment by the next enrollment period will not be allowed to complete registration.
+All tuition and fees from each semester are due and payable before a learner may enroll in an additional semester.
+Any learner unable to make payment in full upon enrollment (including those learners whose financial aid is not in place) must set up a payment plan.
+A \$10 per session/\$30 per semester nonrefundable service fee will be assessed when establishing a payment plan.
+Learners who have not paid their charges in full, made payment arrangements, or provided information for third party payment will not be allowed to complete registration in the following semester.